jasp-stats/jasp-desktop/Docs/development/guide-option-names.md

 # Option names style guide: Towards consistency in the syntax mode
 This guide aims to help us specify consistent option names across JASP.
 By "options" we mean the input provided by the user in the left hand panel in JASP.
-This input is referred to by a "name" specified in the Qml form, which is internally referenced in R. For instance, if a drags variables into the "Fixed factors" box in JASP, the Qml file then identifies the user input by the "name: `fixedFactors`", and R is then presented with the variables that the user specified as `fixedFactors`.
+This input is referred to by a "name" specified in the Qml form, which is internally referenced in R. For instance, if a user drags variables into the "Fixed factors" box in JASP, the Qml file then identifies the user input by the "name: `fixedFactors`", and R is then presented with the variables that the user specified as `fixedFactors`.
 With these `fixedFactors` in hand, functions in R can then do the computations.
 Hence, this guide is concerned with how the options should be named in both the Qml file that defines the GUI and the R file that runs the analysis.
 Consistent option names help us (1) better organise and understand the JASP code, (2) simplify the review process, and  (3) allows for logical syntax.

 In the past, option names were used only internally and never shown to the user - and so while we generally followed some general principles, complete consistency was never enforced.
 However, with syntax mode in JASP, the user will be exposed to the option names as arguments of an analysis function in R. Hence, we not only need to stick to good habits in naming the options, we also need to use consistent naming conventions for inputs that are used across JASP in different analyses.